geanes/kidstats/inst/ksapp/www/md/statistics.md

 # Statistics
 In the output for the age at death estimation, 95% prediction intervals (upper and lower) will be provided.
 Bootstrapped correct classification accuracies will be provided with the sex estimation.
 Details regarding each type of statistic used in the program are provided below.
 If you have additional questions regarding the statistics, please read the recommended texts/original publications.
 <br><br>
-Downloadable reports are available in PDF, Word, and HTML format.
+Downloadable reports are available in Word and HTML format.
 The pertinenet information, though not all of it, is provided in the reports.
 <br><br>

 __Please note:__